GOD HAS BLESSED ME ABUNDANTLY

 Pastor Mitchel DeYoung

-Ordained to the Pastorate and as a Minister of the Gospel by The Christian Leaders Institute.
+Ordained as a Deacon Servant to the Church, and as a Minister of the Gospel by The Christian Leaders Institute in 2019.

-An IT Professional by trade, but after three years as the assistant pastor at The Gift of God Street Church, I feel that there is more we can do to help equip people who want to be taught in how to live life as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ want's us to walk every day, to break addictions, and see broken lives renewed.
+An IT Professional by trade, and previously the assistant pastor at The Gift of God Street Church in Kankakee.
+After six years of homeless ministry, I feel strongly that there is more we can do to help equip people who want to be taught in how to live to the fullest as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ wants us to walk every day, breaking addictions, and see broken lives renewed.

 Mrs. Lauri DeYoung

-Proud graduate of Faith Baptist Bible College in Ainkeny IA with her Batchelors of Teaching.
+Proud graduate of Faith Baptist Bible College in Ankeny Iowa with her Batchelor of Teaching degree.

-In addition to being a teacher, Lauri is also an accomplished seamstress and a craft artisan.
+In addition to being a teacher, Lauri is also an accomplished seamstress and an artisan.

-The word responsibility is a compound word derived from Response and Ability.
-God has blessed me and my wife with the ability to teach and counsel.
-The question has always been, what will our response be to what God has given us?
+Responsibility is a compound word derived from Response and Ability.
+God has blessed my wife and me with the ability to teach and counsel.
+The Discipleship Center is our response to what God has given us?

 In the summer of 2017 we started thinking about how we want to live in our retirement years.
 We are both country folk and we thought about moving out of Illinois and settling down somewhere in the country and spend our days sitting on the porch in rocking chairs, reading books and sipping ice tea.
 However, God changed our heart and we have decided to forgo a traditional retirement and instead work at our mission until the time where we are too feeble to be of any use and then hope God takes us home at that point.